 - Software refers almost exclusively to the virtual memory map.
-Virtual addresses map directly to physical addresses by PA = VA & 0x1FFFFFFF. - Building an executable .hex file from a source file consists of the following steps: preprocessing, compiling, assembling, linking, and converting the .elf file to a .hex file. - Including the file plib.h initiates a chain of included files that give our program access to variables, data types, constants, macros, and prototypes of functions that significantly simplify programming.
-C source files can be found in pic32-libs/peripheral, header files in pic32mx/include, and compiled libraries in pic32mx/lib.

-- The included file pic32mx/include/proc/p32mx795f5121.h contains variable declarations, like TRISA, that allow us to read from and write to the SFRs.
+Virtual addresses map directly to physical addresses by PA = VA & 0x1FFFFFFF. - Building an executable .hex file from a source file consists of the following steps: preprocessing, compiling, assembling, linking, and converting the .elf file to a .hex file. - Including the file plib.h initiates a chain of included files that gives our program access to variables, data types, constants, macros, and prototypes of functions that significantly simplify programming.
+C source files can be found in pic32-libs/peripheral, header files in pic32mx/include, and compiled libraries in pic32mx/lib. - The included file pic32mx/include/proc/p32mx795f5121.h contains variable declarations, like TRISA, that allow us to read from and write to the SFRs.
 We have several options for manipulating these SFRs.
 For TRISA, for example, we can directly assign the bits with TRISA=0x30, or we can use bitwise operations like & and |.
 Many SFRs have associated CLR, SET, and INV registers which can be used to efficiently clear, set, or invert certain bits.
 Finally, particular bits or groups of bits can be accessed using bit fields.
 For example, we access bit 3 of TRISA using TRISAbits.TRISA3.
-The names of the SFRs and bit fields follow the names in the Data Sheet and Reference Manual. - All programs are linked with pic32mx/lib/crt0.o to produce the final .hex file.
+The names of the SFRs and bit fields follow the names in the Data Sheet (particularly the Memory Organization section) and Reference Manual. - All programs are linked with pic32mx/lib/crt0.o to produce the final .hex file.
 This C run-time startup code executes first, doing things like initializing global variables in RAM, before jumping to the main function.
 Other linked object code includes processor.o, with the VAs of the SFRs. - Upon reset, the PIC32 jumps to the boot flash address 0xBFC00000.
 Standalone executables have their first instruction (of the crt0 startup code) at this address.
 For a PIC32 with a bootloader, the crt0 of the bootloader is installed at this address.
 When the bootloader completes, it jumps to an address where the bootloader has previously installed a bootloaded executable. - If the PIC32 has a bootloader, the bootloader sets the Device Configuration Registers, turns on the prefetch cache module, and minimizes the number of CPU wait cycles for instructions to load from flash.
-If a program is standalone, it must have code to perform these functions. - A bootloaded program is linked with a custom linker script, like NU32bootloaded.ld, to make sure the flash addresses for the instructions do not conflict with the bootloader's, and to make sure that the program is placed at the address where the bootloader jumps.
-A standalone program uses the default elf32pic32mx.x linker script, which makes use of a default procdefs.ld for the particular processor. - Building an executable can be performed by a series of command line commands, by passing the MPLAB X IDE. - Command line utilities like xc32-ar, xc32-nm, xc32-objdump, and xc32-readelf allow us to learn more about our compiled code, outside of the MPLAB X IDE.
+If a program is standalone, it must have code to perform these functions. - A bootloaded program is linked with a custom linker script, like NU32bootloaded.1d, to make sure the flash addresses for the instructions do not conflict with the bootloader's, and to make sure that the program is placed at the address where the bootloader jumps.
+A standalone program uses the default elf32pic32mx.x linker script, which makes use of a default procdefs.1d for the particular processor. - Command line utilities like xc32-ar, xc32-nm, xc32-objdump, and xc32-readelf allow us to learn more about our compiled code, outside of the MPLAB X IDE.

 - 1. Convert the following virtual addresses to physical addresses, and indicate whether the address is cacheable or not, and whether it resides in RAM, flash, SFRs, or boot flash. (a) 0x80000020. (b) 0xA0000020. (c) 0xBF800001. (d) 0x9FC00111. (e) 0x9D001000. - 2.
 Explain the differences between a standalone PIC32 program and a program that is meant to be loaded with a bootloader.
 Which commands or functions must appear in a standalone program that are not needed in a program loaded by a bootloader?
-What differences are there in the linker scripts used by a standalone program and a program loaded by a bootloader? - 3.
-Look at the linker script used with bootloaded programs for the NU32.
-Where does the bootloader install your program in virtual memory?
-(Hint: look at the \RESET\ADDR.) - 4.
-Refer to the Memory Organization section of the Data Sheet and Figure 2.1. - (a) Referring to the Data Sheet, indicate which bits, 0..31, can be used as input/outputs for each of Ports A through G. For the PIC32MX795F512L in Figure 2.1, indicate which pin corresponds to bit 0 of port E (this is referred to as RE0). - (b) The SFR INTCON refers to "interrupt control."
-Which bits, 0..31, of this SFR are unimplemented?
-Of the bits that are implemented, give the numbers of the bits and their names. - 5.
-Let's build simplePIC.hex using only command line tools.
-We will follow the template from your IDE's Output window (summarized, for example, in Section 3.6).
-Copy simplePIC.c and NU32bootloaded.ld to a new directory with nothing else in it.
+What differences are there in the linker scripts used by a standalone program and a program loaded by a bootloader?